Rhythmicc/Operating-System-Homework/experiment/CAL_PI/README.md

 ## Some operation to optimize

-- Obviously, calculate  $\pi$  is just the process to calculating the area of a circle with radius 1.
+- Obviously, calculate π  is just the process to calculating the area of a circle with radius 1.

-- So I can calculate $\pi$ through integrating a circle of radius one.
+- So I can calculate π through integrating a circle of radius one.
 This algorithm can greatly improve accuracy and reduce complexity.
 (A uniform distribution is a subset of a random distribution)

 - CODE: